 - A30.
 Other information may include amounts or items that are related to the auditor's knowledge obtained in the audit (other than those in paragraph 14(a)).
-Examples of such amounts or items may include: - A disclosure of the units produced, or a table summarizing such production by geographical region. - A statement that "The company introduced product X and product Y during the vear." - A summary of the locations of the entity's major operations, such as "the entity's major center of operation is in country X, and there are also operations in countries Y and Z." - A31.
-The auditor's knowledge obtained in the audit includes the auditor's understanding of the entity and its environment, including the entity's internal control, obtained in accordance with ISA (UK) 315 (Revised June 2016).
-ISA (UK) 315 (Revised June 2016) sets out the auditor's required understanding, which includes such matters as obtaining an understanding of: - (a) The relevant industry, regulatory, and other external factors; - (b) The nature of the entity; - (c) The entity's selection and application of accounting policies; - (d) The entity's objectives and strategies; - (e) The measurement and review of the entity's financial performance; and - (f) The entity's internal control. - A32.
+Examples of such amounts or items may include: - A disclosure of the units produced, or a table summarizing such production by geographical region. - A statement that "The company introduced product X and product Y during the year." - A summary of the locations of the entity's major operations, such as "the entity's major center of operation is in country X, and there are also operations in countries Y and Z." - A31.
+The auditor's knowledge obtained in the audit includes the auditor's understanding of the entity and its environment, the applicable financial reporting framework, and the entity's system of internal control, obtained in accordance with ISA (UK) 315 (Revised July 2020).11 ISA (UK) 315 (Revised July 2020) sets out the auditor's required understanding, which includes such matters as obtaining an understanding of: - (a) The entity's organizational structure, ownership and governance, and its business model, including the extent to which the business model integrates the use of IT; - (b) Relevant industry, regulatory, and other external factors; - (c) The relevant measures used, internally and externally, to assess the entity's financial performance. - A32.
 The auditor's knowledge obtained in the audit may also include matters that are prospective in nature.
 Such matters may include, for example, business prospects and future cash flows that the auditor considered when evaluating the assumptions used by management in performing impairment tests on intangible assets such as goodwill, or when evaluating management's assessment of the entity's ability to continue as a going concern. - A33.
-In considering whether there is a material inconsistency between the other information and the auditor's knowledge obtained in the audit, the auditor may focus on those
+In considering whether there is a material inconsistency between the other information and the auditor's knowledge obtained in the audit, the auditor may focus on those matters in the other information that are of sufficient importance that a misstatement of the other information in relation to that matter could be material.

-11 ISA (UK) 315 (Revised June 2016), Identifying and Assessing the Risks of Material Misstatement through Understanding the Entity and Its Environment, paragraphs 11-12.
+11 ISA (UK) 315 (Revised July 2020), Identifying and Assessing the Risks of Material Misstatement, paragraphs 19-27.